Ústí nad Labem: 20th century

-The factories of Aussig—as it was then known—were an early centre of the Nazi movement.
+The factories of Aussig were an early centre of the Nazi movement.
 The German Workers' Party in Austria (Deutsche Arbeiterpartei in Österreich) was founded on 15 November 1903 and later gave rise to the Sudeten German Party and Austrian National Socialism.
 Their books continued to be printed in Ústí nad Labem even after the formation of Czechoslovakia in 1918.

 During the 1930 census, Ústí nad Labem was home to 43,793 residents: 32,878 considered German, 8,735 Czech or Slovak, 222 Jews, 16 Russians, and 11 Hungarians.

 Ústí nad Labem was ceded to Nazi Germany in October 1938 under the terms of the Munich Agreement and administered as part of the Reichsgau Sudetenland.
 In April 1945, the city was severely bombed by the United States Air Force.
 The bombing killed about 600 people and destroyed the historic centre of the city.
 Along with Plzeň, Ústí nad Labem became the most damaged Czech city during World War II.
 After World War II, the city was restored to Czechoslovakia and the German-speaking population was expelled.